 - Every handicap bracket saw a lower score when using the 4-hybrid off the tee compared to the 4-iron.
 The 11-15 handicap bracket saw the biggest margin with a 4.46 score with a 4-hybrid compared to a 4.64 score with the 4-iron.
 That may not sound like much, but those margins add up over the course of a round.

 In this day and age, clubs have to earn their way into your bag.
-If you’re an Arccos user, spotting any underperforming clubs is easy.
-In-app or via their Players Dashboard, users can see detailed breakdowns for every club.
+If you’re an Arccos Caddie player, spotting any underperforming clubs is easy.
+In-app or via the Arccos Players Dashboard, you can see detailed breakdowns for every club.
 Use that data to figure out if there is a weak link in your setup and address it.